jdbernard/nim-namespaced-logging/README.md

     # Sync state...
 ```

-This design ensures that:
+Goals/Motivation:
-- **Hot path is fast**: Most logging operations skip expensive synchronization
+- Most logging operations skip expensive synchronization so the hot path is
+  fast.
-- **Changes propagate automatically**: All threads see configuration updates
+- Propogate changes automatically so all threads see configuration updates.
-- **Minimal lock contention**: Locks only acquired when configuration changes
+- Minimize lock contention by only acquiring when configuration changes

 #### Thread-Local Caching

-Each thread maintains its own copy of the logging configuration:
+Each thread maintains its own copy of the logging configuration in
+*ThreadLocalLogService*:

 - **Appenders**: Thread-local copies created via `clone()` method
 - **Thresholds**: Complete copy of namespace-to-level mappings